Top Scenic Drives in the USA

 US Highway 78

-This 715-mile route will take you through cities such as Memphis, Tennessee, Birmingham, Alabama, and Charleston, South Carolina.
-Enjoy views of the majestic Appalachian Mountains and cruise your way through this lovely region of the United States.
-There are several places to stop, including the National Civil Rights Museum in Memphis, Holly Springs National Forest (Potts Camp, Mississippi), and Elvis Presley’s Birthplace in Tupelo, Mississippi.
-As you continue your journey, be sure to visit the Birmingham Museum of Art in Alabama, Tallageda National Forest (Brent, Alabama), the Georgia Aquarium in Atlanta, and Barnwell State Park (Blackville, South Carolina) during this unique scenic drive.
+This 715-mile route cuts through cities such as Memphis, Tennessee, Birmingham, Alabama, and Charleston, South Carolina.
+Enjoy the Appalachian Mountain range as you drive through this lovely region of the United States.
+Be sure to visit Elvis Presley’s Birthplace in Mississippi, the Birmingham Museum of Art in Alabama, the Georgia Aquarium in Atlanta, and Barnwell State Park (Blackville, South Carolina) during this unique scenic drive.

 We hope that these scenic drives will provide you with lots of inspiration for your next epic American road trip.
 There is so much to explore, so go wandering wherever your heart desires.
 Tell us about your favorite scenic drives in the comments, and don't forget to create an account and plan your road trip with Go Wandering!